TheCloudTheory/arm-estimator/README.md

 ```

 By using `--threshold` option, you can set an upper limit for infrastructure cost and make sure, that you can re-evaluate changes before they reach cloud environment and affect your billing.
+> If estimation exceeds configured threshold, ARM Cost Estimator exits with status code 1.
+Make sure you check against returned status code and handle that scenario properly.

+Configuring threshold is optional - if you omit it, your CICD process will continue ignoring estimation value.
 ## Contributions
 Contributions are more than welcome!